ragdoll99/dietary-factors-assoc-heart-disease/README.md

 This is to re-create the network of dietary factors and its associated heart disease to study which are the important nodes.
-It is networkx learning purpose
+It is for learning networkx purpose

 ```python